-TFEB Activation.
-TFEB activation by HCQ was determined with two different kinds of methods, including gene set enrichment analysis (GSEA) of the TFEB-regulated Coordinated Lysosomal Expression and Regulation (CLEAR) network and through a transcription factor EH-EB activity assay (TFEH-TFEB; RayBiotech).
-Gene expression microarray data were prepared for all four human breast cancer (hBC) lines following cell culture preparation steps as outlined in the Cell Uptake Experiments section.
-Cell lines were treated with 20 μ M HCQ for 24 hours prior to harvesting for gene expression preparation in triplicate.
-Prepared cell extraction homogenate was run on an HG_U133_Plus_2 chip.
-Cell intensity (CEL) file data were extracted and prepared for GSEA using the Affymetrix Bioconductor package in R and normalized using Robust Multi-array Average (RMA).
-Expression data were then analyzed using the GSEA 4.0.3 software provided by the Broad Institute.
-Gene sets from the four cell lines, treated with HCQ or vehicle, were analyzed in GSEA using a gene set representative of TFEB lysosome targets (Palmieri et al., 2011) and run in tandem with the Hallmarks of Cancer gene set data base version 7.1 provided in the GSEA software.
-The run was set for 1000 permutations following a "gene_set" permutation type.
-Data are reported as the normalized enrichment score (NES) value, and significance was determined by false discovery rate (FDR) q-value generated in the run.
-Raw cell intensity (CEL) files are available in the supplement.
-TFEB nuclear activation was performed in duplicate and was determined using the human TFEB transcription factor activity assay following the manufacturer's instructions.
-TFEB activity data are expressed as means \pm S.D. and analyzed by one-way ANOVA with Dunnett's multiple comparison test relative to control, with significance as P < 0.05.
+TFEB activation by HCQ was determined with 2 different kinds of methods including gene set enrichment analysis (GSEA) of the TFEB-regulated CLEAR network, and through a TFEB transcription factor activity assay (RayBiotech, TFEH-TFEB).
+Gene expression microarray data was prepared for all 4 hBC lines following cell culture preparation steps as outlined in the cell uptake experiments section.
+Cell lines were treated with 20μM HCQ, for 24 hours prior to harvesting for gene expression preparation in triplicate.
+Prepared cell extraction homogenate was run on an HG U133 Plus 2 chip.
+CEL file data was extracted and prepared for GSEA using the Affymetrix Bioconductor package in R, and normalized using RMA.
+Expression data was then analyzed using the GSEA 4.0.3 software provided by the BROAD Institute.
+Gene sets from the 4 cell lines, treated with HCQ or vehicle, were analyzed in GSEA using a gene set representative of TFEB lysosome targets (Palmieri et al., 2011) and run in tandem with the Hallmarks of Cancer gene set database version 7.1 provided in the GSEA software.
+The run was set for 1000 permutations following a "gene set" permutation type.
+Data is reported as the NES value and significance determined by FDR q-value generated in the run.
+Raw .CEL files are available in the supplement.
+TFEB nuclear activation was performed in duplicate and was determined using the human TFEB transcription factor activity assay following manufacturer's instructions.
+TFEB activity data is expressed as mean ± standard deviation, and was analyzed by one-way ANOVA with Dunnett's multiple comparison test relative to control with significance as P < 0.05.